liuyehcf/BlogSource/_unposts/Interview.md

     > Virtual functions in C++ allow for dynamic binding and polymorphic behavior, enabling overridden versions in derived classes, while normal functions are resolved based on the static type at compile-time.

 1. What is the difference between shallow copy and deep copy in C++?
+    > In C++, a shallow copy creates a new object that references the same memory as the original, while a deep copy creates a new object with its own separate memory, duplicating the content of the original object to avoid shared references.

 1. Explain the concept of templates in C++.
+    > Templates in C++ allow for generic programming by defining functions or classes with placeholder types that can be instantiated with different actual types at compile time, enabling code reuse and flexibility in handling different data types without sacrificing performance.

 1. What is the purpose of the "const" keyword in C++?
+    > The "const" keyword in C++ declares read-only variables, parameters, or member functions, preventing modifications and ensuring code clarity and const-correctness.

 1. What is the difference between pass by value and pass by reference in C++?
+    > Pass by value in C++ creates a copy of the parameter, while pass by reference allows direct access to the original parameter, enabling modifications and avoiding unnecessary copies.

 1. Explain the concept of exception handling in C++.
+    > Exception handling in C++ enables the detection and graceful handling of runtime errors, ensuring program stability by catching and managing exceptional situations through try-catch blocks.

 1. What is the difference between function overloading and default arguments in C++?
 1. What is the purpose of the "static" keyword in C++?
 1. Explain the concept of namespaces in C++.